alces-software/metalware/docs/design/03-api-namespace.md

 Then the iterator is used by going:
 `alces.nodes.each { alces.node.config.value }`

-This means their shouldn't be an issue is `config.value` returns an ERB tag referencing the in-scope node as the iterator has changed what it for you.
+This means their shouldn't be an issue if `config.value` returns an ERB tag referencing the in-scope node as the iterator has changed.
 A similar process will need to be completed for the `GroupNamespace`.

 ONE BIG BUT!!